youraerials/incli/README.md

 ## Reference Server

 The reference server is written as a Cloudflare worker in TypeScript.
 You can deploy that as-is or you can port it to a server envirnment you like better.

 If you have Wrangler set up locally, you can run this server locally, too!
+Remember that you will need to define variables for

+- PINECONE_KEY - your pinecone secret key
+- PINECONE_ENV - your pinecone env
+- OAIKEY - your open ai key

-Remember that you will need to devine a PINECONE_KEY in .env format in a file called .dev.vars at the root of the incli-workers directory, peer to wrangler.toml
+in ".env" format in a file called .dev.vars at the root of the incli-workers directory, peer to wrangler.toml